 Here are the wineries that made our list, and should be on yours too:

+The first winery that we visited in Valle de Guadalupe was Hacienda Guadalupe.
 This well-known hotel and tasting room is the perfect way to begin any journey into Valle de Guadalupe.
 It’s beautiful location and scenic views of the valley and surrounding mountains are unrivaled.

 No need to stay at this hotel to enjoy the amazing wines they have to offer: visitors can choose from a beautiful restaurant or an oak embellished wine cellar.
 We briefly explored the wine tasting room, a great option for those looking for more information and details about the wines.